Symposium on Electronic Crime Research

 Authors will be asked to indicate whether their submissions should be considered for the best student paper award; any paper co-authored by a full-time student is eligible for this award.

 Authors of accepted papers must guarantee that their paper will be presented at the conference.
 A limited number of stipends are available to those unable to obtain funding to attend the conference.
 Students whose papers are accepted and who will present the paper themselves are given priority to receive such assistance.
-Requests for stipends should be addressed to the general chair after paper acceptance.
+Requests for stipends should be addressed to the general chair after the September 30th paper notifications.

 General Chair: Brad Wardman, PayPal